sassoftware/sas-viya-dmml-pipelines/open_source_code_node/ggplot_visuals/README.md

 5. Select the Open Source Code node and
    - Change "Language" property to R.
-   - Click Open or Open Code Editor button and copy code from gg_plots.r into the code editor
+   - Click "Open" or "Open Code Editor" button and copy code from gg_plots.r into the code editor
    - Click Save and close the editor

 6. Run the pipeline